ananay-nag/ananay-nag/README.md

 ### 💼 Things that I'm currently working on:

 - Learning New Technologies :computer:
-- Learning and sesigning AWS and multi-cloud-based applications.
+- Learning and designing AWS and multi-cloud-based applications.
 - Working on a middleware drive app that shows all files, stored in S3 and mongoDB
 - Learning some CI integration with Travis-ci.